CIT85/files/project_p3.md

 ---

-## 2. Fix Phase 2 Issues Before Starting (5 points)
+## 2. Fix Phase 2 Issues Before Starting

 Before beginning Phase 3 work, review any feedback or required corrections from Phase 2 grading.

-- Fix all issues that were identified in your Phase 2 feedback.
+- Fix all issues that were identified as must fix before next phase in your Phase 2 feedback.
+Unfixed items will also be calculated into your score for phase 3.
 - Validate your HTML and CSS again after making fixes.
+- If you did not need to fix anything, you can skip this step.

 ✅ **Commit Message**: `"fixing phase 2"`